Overnight Experiences Perth

 Coastal Trails & Bush Camp Vibes

-After breakfast, we farewell Cape Le Grand and begin our journey west.
-The first stop is Esperance for a coffee break, while your guide stocks up on supplies.
-Then, on through Ravensthorpe, a great spot for lunch and a quick look at the town's colourful silo art.
+After breakfast, we leave Cape Le Grand behind and begin the drive west.
+We stop in Esperance for coffee before continuing through Ravensthorpe, where there is time for lunch and a quick look at the town’s colourful silo art.

 Accommodation: Swag camping with amenities at Tozer's Bush Camp